organix/uFork/ufork-wasm/sponsor.md

 A _Configuration_ is a set of Actors and a set of pending Events.
 An _Actor_ in a Configuration
-is a mapping between an _Address_ (a _Capability_) that designates the Actor and a _Behavior_.
+is a mapping between a _Capability_ (an address) that designates the Actor and a _Behavior_.
-An _Event_ designates a target Actor, and immutable _Message_ data.
+An _Event_ designates a Sponsor, a target Actor, and immutable _Message_ data.
 A _Behavior_ defines the _Effects_ caused
 by an Actor processing an Event.

 _Effects_ define a transformation from the current Configuration state to a new Configuration state.

-A _Sponsor_ is the entity responsible for managing Configuration resources.
-All the resources used by Actors in the Configuration;
-including processor time, memory, storage, and communications;
-are controlled by a Sponsor.
-The Sponsor dispatches Events, invoking the target Actor's Behavior, parameterized by the Message.
-The Effects produced by the Actor are applied in an all-or-nothing manner, as a transaction on the Configuration.
+The Effects produced by an Actor are applied in an all-or-nothing manner, as a transaction on the Configuration.
 The Configuration state is consistent